HDLahlou/robotics_final_project/README.md

 directions.
 The controls aim to perform these tasks while still allowing the bot to move decently quickly (in the above demonstrations, TurtleBot3 moves at 0.6 m/s).
 In our current implementation, the bot uses odometry to follow a path calculated by the A* algorithm to reach a destination.
+This is a complete reworking of our previous attempt at sensory control using laser scans;
+the robot now has no knowledge of the walls around it, meaning that we also have to center our robot in the middle of each cell upon beginning path navigation.

 Code locations and descriptions
 - [`scripts/navigate.py`](scripts/navigate.py)